 BA in Elementary Education, ’19

-Student Literacy Corps tutors support new and struggling readers through weekly in-person (and now, virtual) visits to their school.
+Student Literacy Corps tutors support new and struggling readers through weekly in-person visits to their school.
 Tutors work closely with their students' teachers to address specific skills and concepts.
-Their lessons are often supplemented with books and fun learning activities chosen to meet individual students' interests and learning needs.
+Their lessons are often supplemented with books and learning activities chosen to meet individual students' interests and needs.

 Federal Work-Study

 If you are an undergraduate eligible for Federal Work-Study, you may be able to use that award to work with the Student Literacy Corps.
-Check in with the Student Literacy Corps coordinator and the Student Employment Coordinator to pursue this option.
+Check in with the SLC coordinator and the Student Employment Coordinator to pursue this opportunity.

 Phone: 314-968-7479